nocomplexity/SecurityArchitecture/08-security-principles.rst

 **Statement:** Design and operate an IT system to limit damage and to be resilient in response.

 **Rationale:** Information systems should be resistant to attack, should limit damage, and should recover rapidly when attacks do occur.
-The principle suggested here recognizes the need for adequate protection technologies at all levels to ensure that any potential cyber attack will be countered effectively.
+The principle suggested here recognizes the need for adequate protection technologies at all levels to ensure that any potential cyber attack is countered effectively.

 **Implications:** Defence in depth measurement Compartmentalize IT building blocks. &nbsp; &nbsp;